Pseudo-R-squared: Adjusted R^{2}_{M} by Nagelkerke

-R^{2}_{N}, proposed by Nico Nagelkerke in a highly cited Biometrika paper, provides a correction to the Cox and Snell R^{2} so that the maximum value is equal to 1.
-Nevertheless, the Cox and Snell and likelihood ratio R^{2}s show greater agreement with each other than either does with the Nagelkerke R^{2}.
+Nevertheless, the Cox and Snell and likelihood ratio R^{2}s show greater agreement with each other than either does with the adjusted Nagelkerke R^{2}.
 Of course, this might not be the case for values exceeding 0.75 as the Cox and Snell index is capped at this value.
 The likelihood ratio R^{2} is often preferred to the alternatives as it is most analogous to R^{2} in linear regression, is independent of the base rate (both Cox and Snell and Nagelkerke R^{2}s increase as the proportion of cases increase from 0 to 0.5) and varies between 0 and 1.